meteorlxy/vssue/packages/docs/src/options/README.md

   So make sure that Vssue on different pages have different `title`s.
 Vssue with same `title` will correspond to the same issue, and share the same comments.
   :::

-  ::: danger GitHub's Limitation
+  ::: danger GitHub & Gitee Limitation
-  GitHub API (both V3 and V4) does NOT support filtering issues with title.
+  GitHub API (both V3 and V4) / Gitee API V5 does NOT support filtering issues with title.

   When you are using `title` to identify issues, Vssue will try to request all the issues with `labels`, and filter them in the client.

-  If there are too many (more than 50 or so) issues with `labels`, Vssue may not find the issue correctly, because GitHub won't return them all in one response.
+  If there are too many (more than 50 or so) issues with `labels`, Vssue may not find the issue correctly, because GitHub / Gitee won't return them all in one response.

   In this case, we suggest to you use unique `labels` for every single page.
 For example: